Ease Your Life By Knowing The Best Types of Knife Cuts

 Foundation of Knife Skills

-Alright, first things first.
-You have to be acknowledged of the basics of different types of knife cuts before you start getting all fancy.
+Before getting fancy, you need to understand the basics of knife cuts.
 Basic knife cuts are the building blocks of good cooking.

 Types of Basic Cuts: